Guide

 From PatLynk, Editorial TeamMarch 24, 2026

-If you are considering joining a clinical trial, the screening appointment is one of the most important steps in the process.
+If you are considering joining a clinical trial, the screening appointment is one of the most important steps.
+It is the moment where the study team evaluates whether the trial is appropriate for you, and where you get a clearer understanding of what participation would actually involve.

 What Happens During a Clinical Trial Screening Appointment